JingZhaoQi/HIcosmo/README.md

 ## Usage

 Detailed usage instructions will be provided, including example codes and essential guidelines for effective utilization of the package's functionalities.

-## Contributing

-Contributions are welcomed!
-Feel free to open issues for bug reporting, feature requests, or other discussions.

-## License

-Specify your license here, commonly used licenses include MIT, GPL-3.0, and Apache-2.0.

----

-**Note:** Ensure that you customize each section according to the specifics of your project.
-Include the actual path to your logo, correct GitHub URL, precise installation instructions, actual usage guidelines, and a chosen license.